 The Village of Bradner has prepared the following report to provide information to you, the consumer, on the quality of our drinking water.
 Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and water system contacts.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of our water is the best that it can possibly be.
-The Village of Bradner will be applying for grants in 2016 and 2018 for water upgrades.
-Some examples of future projects:
+The Village of Bradner will be applying for grants in 2019 and 2020 for water upgrades.
+Some examples of future investments:

-North Main St. Phase 4 Waterline Upgrade Estimated \$170,000 South East St. Phase 1, Water Line Upgrade, Estimated \$125,000
+Caldwell Rd., Evans Ave to Timmons Rd.
+Water Line Upgrade, Estimated \$425,000 Water Tower Rehab, Painting exterior, dry interior, and various upgrades, Estimated \$110,000 South East St. Phase 1, Water Line Upgrade, Estimated \$125,000